DeepsDali/Wordle/README.md

 - As a player I want the option of playing an Easy mode with commonly used words.

 - As a player I want the option of playing a Hard mode with a mix of common and uncommon words.

+~ Playing experience

+- As a player I want the site to be accessible to use on a screen reader.

+- As a player, if I enter an incorrect character, I want to be notified and the charachter should not be accepted as a valid input.

+- As a player, if I enter an incorrect woord, I want to be notified and the word should not be accepted as a valid guess.

+~ Game Completion

+- As a player, I want to start a new game after winning or losing.

+- As a player, I would like to see a congratulations message and provide an option to start a new game upon winning.

+- As a player, if I am unable to guess the correct word after 6 attempts I want the correct word revealed, with an option to start a new game.